 The Train Communication Network (TCN) is the backbone of a Train Control and Management System (TCMS).
 It provides the communication infrastructure that links the various control units and subsystems across the train.
-It forms the foundation of the TCMS, linking everything from HVAC and doors to diagnostics and safety systems.
+A TCN supports functions that include control, monitoring, diagnostics, and passenger‑facing services.

 The TCN performs the following actions:

-• Interface with passenger information, safety functions, and sometimes external networks (e.g. signalling)
+- Interfacing with passenger information, safety functions, and selected external networks

-With modern Ethernet-based architectures, TCMS can also integrate IP-based devices, support remote condition monitoring, and enable over-the-air updates.
+Modern Ethernet‑based networks also support IP‑enabled devices, condition monitoring, and enable over-the-air updates.

-• Vehicle Bus Network (VBN): Connects subsystems within a single vehicle (e.g., HVAC, doors, brakes, displays).
+Connects subsystems within a single vehicle.
 This allows local control and monitoring at the vehicle level.

 The key components of a train communication network are shown in the diagram below.